Learn to Play Magic: the Gathering

 Put it in your phone as a contact and you’ll never lose it!

-If you don’t have a DCI number don’t worry, we’ll give you one as you enter your first event.
+If you don’t have a DCI number don’t worry, you can sign up for one at accounts.wizards.com, make sure you input your name at some point.

-Activate your number online at PlaneswalkerPoints.com and see your complete match history.
+Go to PlaneswalkerPoints.com and see your complete match history!

 Introduction to Magic Formats